Sophia Elizabeth De Morgan: Early life and family background

-She was the eldest child of William Frend and his wife Sarah Blackburne.
-Her upbringing in London was unusual, her father taking her everywhere with him from a young age, and instructing her in philosophy and Hebrew.
-George Dyer was a friend of the family, as was Charles Lamb who wrote Sophia an acrostic poem based on her name.
+The Frend household was associated with an extensive circle of intellectuals, religious dissenters and social reformers.
+George Dyer was a friend of the family, as was Charles Lamb, who wrote Sophia an acrostic poem based on her name.

 In 1820 the family moved from Blackfriars to Stoke Newington.
-Anna Letitia Barbauld, in her mid-70s, was a neighbour of the Frends, and Sophia at age 11 took part in some of her taxing games.
+Anna Letitia Barbauld, then in her mid-70s, was a neighbour of the Frends, and Sophia at the age of 11 took part in some of her intellectual games.